-- Breaking changes are possible; code written for 2.2.x may no longer work with 2.3.x.
+- Breaking changes are possible; code written for Adobe Commerce 2.2.x may no longer work with Adobe Commerce 2.3.x.
 For example, minor releases can introduce support for major system requirements and dependencies, such as PHP.

 - Module versions can vary.
-For example, some module changes are introduced in a new patch whereas others are introduced in a major release.
+For example, some module changes are introduced in a new patch whereas others are introduced in a minor release.

-- Minor releases can include new features that may require additional work from partners during upgrade to ensure compatibility.
+- Minor releases can include new features that may require additional work by you or your solution partner during upgrade to ensure compatibility.

-- Minor releases can include fixes for security and compliance issues.
+- Minor releases can include fixes for security and quality issues.

-Patch releases are primarily focused on delivering security and quality enhancements on a regular basis to help you keep your sites performing at their peak.
-Magento releases security and functional patches for each supported release line of Magento Commerce every quarter.
+Patch releases are primarily focused on delivering security, performance, compliance and high-priority quality fixes to help you keep your sites performing at their peak.

 The following guidelines apply to patch releases:

-- Newer versions receive full functional fixes and enhancements.
+- The latest-supported minor release will receive full functional quality fixes and enhancements.

 - Changes that could break extensions or code compatibility are avoided.
-For example, code written for 2.2.0 should still work on 2.2.7.
+For example, code written for version 2.2.0 should still work on version 2.2.7.

 - On an exceptional basis, breaking changes or additional patches or hotfixes may be released to address security or compliance issues and high-impact quality issues.
 On the module level, these are mostly PATCH-level changes; sometimes MINOR-level changes.

 Individual patches contain low-impact quality fixes for a specific issue.
-These fixes are applied to the most recently supported minor version of Magento (for example, 2.4.x), but could be missing from the previous supported minor version of Magento (for example, 2.3.x).
-Magento releases individual patches as needed for Adobe Commerce in accordance with our Software Lifecycle Policy.
+These fixes are applied to the supported minor versions of Adobe Commerce.
+Adobe releases individual patches as needed for Adobe Commerce in accordance with our Software Lifecycle Policy.

 Individual patches do not contain backward incompatible changes.

-Created by non-Magento personnel to fix an issue or modify the Magento code for various reasons.
-Magento does not support custom patches.
+Created by non-Adobe personnel to fix an issue or modify the Adobe Commerce code for various reasons.
+Custom patches are delivered through the Quality Patches Tool.